Lee S. Wolosky

 United States District Court: Southern District of New York, Eastern District of New York, and Western District of New York

-Lee Wolosky represents clients in high-profile disputes and investigations, often with an international component.
+Lee Wolosky is a seasoned litigator who represents clients in high-profile disputes and investigations, often with an international component.
 Mr. Wolosky joined the firm in 2001 from the White House, where he served as Director for Transnational Threats on the National Security Council under Presidents Clinton and George W. Bush.
-In that capacity, among other things, he coordinated the U.S. government response to illicit finance impacting national security.
+Since that time, he has led or co-led some of the firm’s largest and most significant matters.

-Mr. Wolosky recent matters have included serving as counsel to Sofitel in matters arising out of the alleged assault committed by Dominique Strauss-Kahn; to the former CEO of a major insurance company in multiple matters; to Starr International Company and C.V.
-Starr & Co., both multi-billion dollar investment companies; to certain of the 9/11 families as international enforcement counsel; to a NYSE-listed company in a multi-billion dispute with the United States; to an international financial institution defending multibillion dollar RMBS claims; to a Gulf- and Europe-based private equity fund in multiple litigations in the United States and Europe; to a major Latin American bank in U.S. matters; to a U.S.-based client defending against the enforcement of a Bahraini judgment; and as lead plaintiff’s counsel in the firm's litigations against Chiquita Brands International, Inc. and Bank of China Limited.
+Mr. Wolosky’s recent matters have included serving as counsel to United Against Nuclear Iran (UANI) in a precedent-setting civil matter that was dismissed following the assertion of the state secrets privilege by the U.S. Government; to Sofitel in matters arising out of the alleged assault committed by former IMF Managing Director Dominique Strauss-Kahn; to the former CEO of a major insurance company in multiple matters; to Starr International Company and C.V.
+Starr & Co., both multi-billion dollar investment companies, in multiple litigations and investigations; to certain of the 9/11 families as international enforcement counsel in connection with a multi-billion dollar federal court judgment entered against Iran and various of its instrumentalities; to the New York Yankees in multiple matters; to a NYSE-listed company in a multi-billion dispute with the United States; to an international financial institution defending multibillion dollar RMBS claims; to a Gulf- and Europe-based private equity fund in multiple litigations in the United States and Europe; to a major Latin American bank in U.S. matters; to a U.S.-based client defending against the enforcement of a Bahraini judgment; and as lead plaintiff’s counsel in the firm's litigations against Chiquita Brands International, Inc. and Bank of China Limited.

 Mr. Wolosky has also recently represented clients before the U.S. Government, including the Executive Branch and various Congressional committees.
 He has successfully represented clients in matters before the Office of Foreign Assets Control (OFAC), the U.S. Securities and Exchange Commission, and in federal criminal investigations, including investigations conducted under the Foreign Corrupt Practices Act (FCPA).